 Authorized under Federal law through the McKinney-Vento Homeless Education Assistance Act, the Students In Transition Program (S.I.T.) provides services to ensure identified homeless children and youth have access to a free and appropriate public education by removing barriers due to homelessness.

 The S.I.T. program is administered through Student Services.
 The S.I.T.
 Team includes a designated Homeless Liaison, Social Worker, and Data Entry Operator.
-In addition, each school has a designated Homeless Advocate who assists their school with implementing federal law and district policy requirements relating to the education of homeless children and youth.
+In addition, each school has a designated Homeless Advocate who assists their school in implementing federal law and district policy requirements relating to the education of homeless children and youth.

 The McKinney-Vento Act is a federal law that defines the education rights of homeless children and youth and the responsibilities of Local Education Agencies (LEAs).
 If you qualify as homeless, you have the following rights under the McKinney-Vento Act:

 Under the McKinney-Vento Homeless Education Assistance Act, a child or youth is considered homeless if he or she lacks a fixed, adequate, or regular nighttime residence.